halliej/healthchecker/readme.md

 + *yyyy-mm-dd-teststatus.log*   - same status reported via the web endpoint
 + *yyyy-mm-dd-testlatency.log*  - time in milliseconds each test took to run

+NOTE: Install http-server and start in the logs directory to provide an easy way to view the log files in your browser.

+**Customizing**
+##
+Of course you will need to make changes to this application for it to monitor the APIs you are interested in rather than the dummy APIs supplied.
+To do this you will need to make several
+changes:

+First, open the testConf.json file and edit the entries to supply the values needed for your API.
+The fields should be self explanitory but you can get more details by viewing the node.js docs for the core http(s) library.
+Be sure to name each entry appropriately for your API.

+Next, create a new 'test' for your API in the testLib directory.
+You can copy or rename one of the demo files.
+Most of these test files will be the same but if your API needs some special handling this is where you will do it.
+Be sure to use the correct option key you defined for your API.
+If your API needs https rather than http, be sure to change the require statement and the "get" class.

+Next create a new test spec for your API.
+This is what Mocha will be calling to run and evaluate your test.
+Make sure the api variable is pointing to the correct test for your API.
+Also change the labels as required.
+If you are familiar with Mocha you will know what to do.
+Otherwise run the test manually and you will see what you need to do.
+You may need to adjust the timeout value if your test takes more than 5 seconds to run.
+This is all standard Mocha stuff so refer to the docs if in doubt.
+You will probably also need to change the Chai assertions to match what your API is returning.

+Now if you run mocha from the root of the project you should see the default spec report.
+If not you may have issues with the previous steps but you should be able to figure it out.
+The Mocha and Chai docs should help.

+Once you can successfully run your Moch test manually you can start automatic mode by typing:
+`node healthchecker.js`.
+In a production environment you will probably want to use a process manager such as pm2.